dcreager/dcreager.net/content/git/workflows.markdown

 Before the advent of squash merges, the only option for incorporating the contents of a PR into master was a [merge commit][github merge].
-This actually didn't seem so bad, since under the covers, it's just a [`git merge`][] of the PR's feature branch.
-That actually didn't seem that bad to us at the time, since it's exactly what the maintainer would do in the mailing list model!
+This actually didn't seem so bad, since under the covers, it's just a [`git merge`][] of the PR's feature branch — exactly what the maintainer would do in the mailing list model!

 [github merge]: https://help.github.com/articles/about-pull-request-merges/